owenrumney/owenrumney.github.io/_posts/2014-03-04-OU-Final-Project-Started.markdown

 title: OU Final project finally started
 layout: post
 author: Owen Rumney
-tags: [tma470, open university, final project]
+tags: [random, open university, learning]
+categories: [Random, Learning]

 ---

 At the eleventh hour I finally settled on the project that I am going to be working on for the next 8 months.
 I had previously intended to work on a project that would allow me to play with some javascript graph layout and visualisation libraries.
 Unfortunately this intention didn't have enough of a clear direction to make it a solid proposition for a successful project.